PANDA: Adapting Pretrained Features for Anomaly Detection and Segmentation: Image Anomaly Detection

 \subsubsection{Feature adaptation methods}

 \textbf{Benefits of feature adaptation:} Feature adaptation aims to make the distribution of the normal samples more compact, w.r.t. the anomalous samples.
 Our approach of finetuning pretrained features for compactness under EWC regularization, significantly improves the performance over "raw" pretrained features (see Tab.\ref{tab:big_dataset}).
-While the distance from the normal train samples center, of both normal and anomalous test samples is reduced (see Fig.\ref{time_plots}), the average distance from the center of anomalous test samples is typically further than that of normal samples, in relative terms.
-This makes anomalies easier to detect by standard classifiers such as kNN.
+While the distance from the normal train samples' center, of both normal and anomalous test samples is reduced (see Fig.\ref{time_plots}), the average distance from the center of anomalous test samples is typically higher than that of normal samples, in relative terms, which makes anomalies easier to detect.

-While PANDA-EWC may train more than $7.8k$ minibatches without catastrophic collapse on CIFAR10, performance of training without regularization usually peaks higher but collapse earlier.
+While PANDA-EWC may train more than $7.8k$ mini-batches without catastrophic collapse on CIFAR10, performance of training without regularization usually peaks higher but collapse earlier.
 We therefore set our constant early stopping epoch such that the net trains with to $2.3k$ minibatches on all datasets for comparison.
-Our PANDA-SES method usually achieves an anomaly score not far from the unregularized early stopping peak performance, but is most important in cases where unregularized training fails completely.
+Our PANDA-SES method usually achieves an anomaly score not far from the unregularized early stopping peak performance, but is most important in cases where unregularized training fails.

-\textbf{A comparison of PANDA against other adaptation methods:} In Tab.~\ref{adapt_comp} we compare PANDA against (i) JO \citep{perera2019learning} - co-training compactness with ImageNet classification which requires ImageNet data at training time.
-We can see that PANDA - EWC always outperforms JO feature adaptation. (ii) PANDA early stopping (ImageNet pretraining + adaptation, with early stopping after constant iterations number), generally has higher performance than PANDA-EWC, but has severe collapse issues on some classes. (iii) PANDA-SES is similar to early stopping, but PANDA-SES does not collapse as badly on CatsVsDogs dataset.
-We note that weighting equally the changes in all parameters ( $\sum_i( \theta_i - \theta_i^*) ^2$ ) achieves similar results to early stopping.
+\textbf{A comparison of feature adaptation methods:} In Tab.~\ref{adapt_comp} we compare PANDA against (i) JO \cite{perera2019learning} - co-training compactness with ImageNet classification which requires ImageNet data at training time.
+We can see that PANDA - EWC always outperforms JO feature adaptation. (ii) PANDA early stopping, generally has higher performance than PANDA-EWC, but has severe collapse issues on some classes. (iii) PANDA-SES is similar to early stopping, but PANDA-SES does not collapse as badly on CatsVsDogs dataset.
+We note that replacing the Fisher matrix by equally weighting the changes in all parameters ( $\sum_i( \theta_i - \theta_i^*) ^2$ ) achieves similar results to early stopping.